 Transfusion-related acute lung injury and potential risk factors among the inpatient US elderly as recorded in Medicare claims data, during 2007 through 2011

-- US Food and Drug Administration, Center for Biologics Evaluation and Research
+- This study was funded by the US Food and Drug Administration, Center for Biologics Evaluation and Research.

 Transfusion-related acute lung injury (TRALI) is a serious complication leading to pulmonary edema and respiratory failure.
 This study's objective was to assess TRALI occurrence and potential risk factors among inpatient US elderly Medicare beneficiaries, ages 65 and older, during 2007 through 2011.

 This retrospective claims-based study utilized large Medicare administrative databases.
 Transfusions were identified by recorded procedure and revenue center codes.
 TRALI was ascertained via ICD-9-CM diagnosis code.
 The study evaluated TRALI rates among the inpatient elderly overall and by calendar year, age, sex, race, blood components, and units transfused.
 Logistic regression analyses were used to assess potential risk factors.